sonofthort/Ascension-Game-Master-Glossary/README.md

 # Ascension-Game-Master-Glossary (Overview)
 A master glossary for the card game, Ascension.
 Includes mechanics from all expansions.
-As a new player, I felt it would be helpful to have a text-searchable master glossary, but I struggled to find such a resource, and was left sorting through multiple expansion rule books (this is especially difficult if you jump into the app with multiple expansions already unlocked).
-I've made an attempt at creating a master glossary myself, to help myself learn the game, and to hopefully help others.
+As a new player, I felt it would be helpful to have a text-searchable master glossary, but I struggled to find such a resource, and was left sorting through multiple expansion rule books.
+I've made an attempt at creating a master glossary, to help myself learn the game, and to hopefully help others.
 Please let me know if you have any feedback or suggestions!

 # Notes, and Future Improvements
 - Some of the definitions were taken as-is from official rule books (https://www.stoneblade.com/rules).
 I do not take credit for many of these definitions.